1ylwang/HeZhang1994.github.io/README.md

 5. After a few minutes, open __https://aaa.github.io/__ on browser.
 You will see "Hello World" on your website.

 6. Start adding a template (.css) to repository and editing __index.html__ or other files (.html) to develop your website!

+# Verification of Website

+Verify your website on different search engines allow your website to be noticed by other Internet users.

+## Verify website on Google

+## Verify website on Baidu

+# Useful Links